ptomato/jasmine-gjs/README.md

 [Test Anything Protocol](http://testanything.org/).
 This is useful when integrating with Automake (see below.)

+`--junit [file]`: In addition to the console output, print a JUnit-style XML report to `file`.
+If no file is given, the default is `report.xml` in the current working directory.

 ## Integration with Autotools

 If using autotools, you might want to integrate your test suite into